pharo-project/pharo-changelogs/Pharo80ChangeLogs.md

 	- full backwards compatibility with the old windows management
 	- threaded FFI with callbacks support
 - better system performance
-- new generation of Spec UI building framework (preview)
+- the new generation of Spec UI building framework (preview)
 - new tests management tool called DrTests (preview)
 - new code completion engine